-The mitigation measures identified in the Ecological Impact Assessment Revision 2 (Lizard Landscape Design and Ecology, July 2025) should be secured by a condition of any consent and implemented in full.
-This is necessary to conserve and enhance protected and Priority species particularly those recorded in the locality, including reptiles and mobile protected species.
-The finalised measures should be provided in a Construction and Environmental Management Plan - Biodiversity to be secured as a pre-commencement condition of any consent.
+The mitigation measures identified in the Ecologist email (Arun Ecology, November 2025) and Ecological Appraisal Report (Wychwood Environmental, August 2024) should be secured by a condition of any consent and implemented in full.
+This is necessary to conserve and enhance protected and Priority species particularly those recorded in the locality, including bats, Hazel Dormouse and reptiles.

-We also recommend that reasonable biodiversity enhancements for protected, Priority and threatened species should be identified and implemented to secure net gains for biodiversity, as outlined under Paragraph 187d and 193d of the National Planning Policy Framework (December 2024).
-The reasonable biodiversity enhancement measures need to be outlined within a separate Biodiversity Enhancement Strategy and secured by a condition of any consent.
+We also support the proposed reasonable biodiversity enhancements for protected, Priority and threatened species, which have been recommended in the Ecological Appraisal Report (Wychwood Environmental, August 2024) to secure net gains for biodiversity, as outlined under Paragraph 187d and 193d of the National Planning Policy Framework (December 2024).
+The reasonable biodiversity enhancement measures should be outlined within a separate Biodiversity Enhancement Layout and should be secured by a condition of any consent.